-9.1 The General Assembly will be held once every four years and will be held in parallel with an aikido training course.
+9.1 The General Assembly will be held once every four years and will be held in parallel with an aikido training course unless substantial and compelling circumstances prevail that prevent it.

-9.1.1 The General Assembly shall be held in Japan, unless other exceptional arrangements are made.

-9. 1.
-2 All paid-up members of the IAF have the right to attend the General Assembly.

-9. 1.
-3 The decisions taken by the General Assembly are binding on all member organisations.
+- 9.1.1 The General Assembly shall be held in Japan, unless other exceptional arrangements are made and substantial and compelling circumstances prevail that prevent it. - 9.
+1. 2 All paid-up Members of the IAF have the right to attend the General Assembly. - 9.1.3 The decisions taken by the General Assembly are binding on all Members.